-The MND name or logo may NEVER be used on ANY item of clothing without the permission of the MND Administration.
+The MND name or logo may NEVER be used on ANY item of clothing or on a social media account without the permission of the MND Administration.
 MND reserves the right to confiscate any item bearing the name or logo of the school that has not had prior approval.